Free to try — upload a phone photo and preview your AI-processed result. Pay ¥200 only if you like it

 AI removes background and adjusts to 5:4 ratio

 Upload the photo.
 AI removes the background, detects the face, and auto-adjusts to the 5:4 ratio.
-You receive both the JPEG of roughly 600×480 px (within 4 months) for the exam application and the 30mm × 24mm print layout (within 6 months) for the licence application at the same time.
+You receive both the exam-application JPEG exported exactly to the official guideline (600px tall × 480px wide, 50–300KB) and the 30mm × 24mm print layout for the licence application — no manual resizing needed for either.

 3. 3